AWRIMetabolomics/pro-nmr-quant-2024/README.md

 # Notes

-* The `/manual_integration...` dir is a fairly self-contained folder containing everything you need for manual integration for when auto-integration fails, but you'll have to regenerate `blue_m1_dict.pkl` everytime as input data (that is, dict of M1 multiplets where the ref peak at 0 has been adjusted to be at 0ppm).
+* The `/manual_integration` folder is a fairly self-contained folder containing everything you need for manual integration for when auto-integration fails, but you'll have to regenerate `blue_m1_dict.pkl` everytime as input data (that is, dict of M1 multiplets where the ref peak at 0 has been adjusted to be at 0ppm).
 The manual integration workbook also needs the latest working versions of `nmr_fitting_funcs.py` and `nmr_targeted_utils.py`.